Saturday, 22 May 2010

 We went over the canal bridge and up into the village, making sure as we passed the Office of Tourism that the camping ground was operating.

-The main street had a kink in it as it edged past the majestic bulk of the church, which was jammed in amongst houses on both sides.
+The main street had a kink in it as it edged past the majestic bulk of the church, which was jammed between houses on both sides.

-Further along, the street passed under an impressively tall arched viaduct whose purpose we did not know.
+Further along, the street passed under an impressively tall arched viaduct whose purpose we did not know at the time.

 We sat at a corner bar in the shade for our second coffee break of the morning, this time accompanied by pastries.
 Already we had settled into our usual pattern of a croissant for me and a pain aux raisins for Keith.